Optimistic Verifiable Training by Controlling Hardware Nondeterminism: NeurIPS Paper Checklist

 We are currently in the ``large-scale era'' of machine learning (ML), where the exciting capabilities of modern AI systems have required a dramatic increase in training compute needs \citep{sevilla2022compute}.
 In turn, several model training services, such as Replicate, OpenAI's Finetuning API, Together AI, Amazon Sagemaker, MosaicML Training, and Gensyn, have been created to support clients who lack the resources to train a model themselves.
 However, these services require clients to place a significant degree of trust in them to train the model correctly, without introducing a training-time attack such as data poisoning or undetectable backdoors \citep{wan2023poisoning, goldwasser2022planting}.
 How can we help a client, such as an individual or a small company, hold the service provider accountable in case of misbehavior during training?

 Consider an education start-up that wishes to finetune the Llama-70b language model (70B parameters) on their own curated dataset to support student learning.
 This task requires significant resources, and the company might even lack the necessary expertise.
 Instead, they might choose to pay a $\mathrm{trainer}$ with vast computing resources to perform the training task (Figure \ref{fig:overview}).
-However, what if the $\mathrm{trainer}$ adds data points that spread misinformation, or introduces a backdoor that advances a political agenda for specific prompts?
+However, what if the $\mathrm{trainer}$ adds data points that spread misinformation, introduces a backdoor that advances a political agenda for specific prompts, or tries to save work by under-training the model?
 If the client starts to notice suspicious model behavior, is there any action they can take?
 We study this problem of \textit{verifiable training}, or ensuring that the training of an ML model was performed correctly.

 One possibility is for the $\mathrm{trainer}$ to provide the client with a cryptographic proof that the model was trained according to the specification.
 However, proof-based systems require cryptographic techniques that can be difficult to scale to the complexity of real-world ML systems.
 For instance, recent work based on zero-knowledge proof systems for verifiable \textit{inference}, a much simpler task than training, requires more than 8 minutes to generate proofs for only 20 images \citep{liu2021zkcnn}.
 Thus, practical proof-based methods for verifiable training have only been implemented for simple tasks such as logistic and linear regression \citep{garg2023zk, ames2022ligero}.